 … and carbs?

-If you’re still pondering, ponder on.
-We just thought we should leave you with these thoughts.
-Research also suggests that a plant-based whole food diet can be an effective way to manage weight.(9) Unlike other diets, which may help you lose weight in the short term but may leave you unsatisfied and without essential nutrients, eating plant-based whole foods is a satisfying, sustainable long-term lifestyle.
+Research also suggests that a plant-based whole food diet can be an effective way to manage your weight.(9) Unlike other diets, which may help you lose weight in the short term but may leave you unsatisfied and without essential nutrients, eating plant-based whole foods is a satisfying, sustainable long-term lifestyle.

 The best reason of all

 The best reason of all to introduce more plant-based whole foods into your life?
 They are absolutely delicious!